aled1027/life-tracker/README.md

+I should write a bashscript to switch between heroku and local settings

 To work on:
 7. User ability to delete and edit everything
 8. User ability to look at graphs and things